riganti/dotvvm-docs/Pages/concepts/client-side-development/dotvvm-javascript-events.md

 If the postback is rejected due to the validation errors, or from a postback handler, the following event is raised.

-* `postbackRejected` occurs whenever the postback processing is cancelled
+* `postbackRejected` occurs whenever the postback processing is canceled

 Also, the `error` event is raised in case of any error.